alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 - Use Amazon GuardDuty to monitor any malicious activity on data stored in Amazon S3.
 Use security assessments provided by Amazon GuardDuty to check for vulnerabilities on Amazon EC2 instances
 - Use Amazon Inspector to monitor any malicious activity on data stored in Amazon S3.
 Use security assessments provided by Amazon GuardDuty to check for vulnerabilities on Amazon EC2 instances
-- ✅ **Use Amazon GuardDuty to monitor any malicious activity on data stored in Amazon S3.
-Use security assessments provided by Amazon Inspector to check for vulnerabilities on Amazon EC2 instances**
+- Use Amazon GuardDuty to monitor any malicious activity on data stored in Amazon S3.
+Use security assessments provided by Amazon Inspector to check for vulnerabilities on Amazon EC2 instances\*\*
 - Use Amazon Inspector to monitor any malicious activity on data stored in Amazon S3.
 Use security assessments provided by Amazon Inspector to check for vulnerabilities on Amazon EC2 instances

 ---